ZahraMertens/ReadMe-Generator/Demo/DEMOREADME.md

 ## ➡️ Installation
 The following necessary dependencies must be installed to run the application properly:

-* hello<br/>* hello<br/>
+* hello <br/> * hello <br/>

 ## ➡️ Usage
-​This application is used for
+​This application is used for c

 ## ➡️ Contributing
-​Contributors:
+​Contributors: c

 ## ➡️ Tests
-To run tests, you need to run the following command:
+To run tests, you need to run the following command: c

 ## ➡️ License